 Encore X vs. Bee: The Encore’s system is definitely a step up from the Bee, which features a hammock-style seat that sags a bit when a child is placed in the seat.
 The sag in the seat makes loading and unloading kids more difficult and is also less comfortable for the rider.
 Hammock-style seats are standard on lower-cost trailers.

 Encore X vs. D’Lite X: The D’Lite models have what Burley brands as “Premium Padded Seats”.
 The design is slightly different, but functionally, the real difference is that the D’Lite’s seats also have an adjustable headrest.

-Where we do think the D’Lite X (not the other D’Lite models) is a worthy upgrade is the trailer bottom.
+Where we do think the D’Lite X is a worthy upgrade is the trailer bottom.
 It comes standard with a removable rubber floor mat that makes keeping your trailer clean soooo much easier.
 If you’ve ever left a bag of Goldfish in the trailer with your child, you’ll understand.
 Any of the Burley trailers can be upgraded to include the mat for $49 though.

-All D’Lite models have reclining seats, while the Encore’s seat does not recline.
+While D’Lite X trailers (single and double) have reclining seats, the Encore X’s seat does not recline.
 This may be a big deal to some, but it’s not a feature I personally use regularly, even though my personal trailer reclines!